v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 33. The **Permission Levels** window now displays the **Designer** permission level that you just added.

-34. In your Edge browser session, close the **Permission Levels** tab.
+34. In your Edge browser, close the **Permission Levels** tab.
 Leave the **SharePoint admin center** tab open as you will use it in the next lab exercise.

 # Proceed to Lab 3 - Exercise 3